Pet insurance: 7 scenarios that prove it might be worth it

 With no healthcare schemes or government support available to pet-parents, cat and dog owners must bear the full brunt of their pet’s medical fees.
 Veterinary treatment for severe or long-term illnesses and injuries can rapidly climb into the thousands; particularly if afterhours, specialist, or intensive care is required.

-While pet insurance premiums may seem costly in the good times, when it comes to the medical “crunch” with urgent veterinary treatments being required for your beloved dog or cat, the peace of mind that comes with knowing you have the support of a pet insurance policy is priceless!
+While pet insurance premiums may seem costly in the good times, when it comes to the medical “crunch” with urgent veterinary treatments being required for your beloved dog or cat, the support of a pet insurance policy can make a big difference! [

 Here are seven common scenarios when pet insurance could be worth it!